It's my pet peeve, but am I wrong?

 The Confusion Exception

-So, moving forward, I'll continue to reserve “while” for times when I mean “at the same time” because old habits are hard to break, but I'll refrain from automatically striking out “while” every time I see it in a document.
+So, moving forward, in my own writing, I'll continue to reserve “while” for times when I mean “at the same time” because old habits are hard to break, but I'll stop automatically striking out “while” every time I see it in a document.

 Next, I have two related bonus facts.